ansible/ansible/rst/index.rst

 favorite language of choice.

 Systems management doesn't have to be complicated.
 Ansible's docs will remain short & simple, and the source will be blindingly obvious.

+We've learned well from "Infrastructure is Code".
+Infrastructure should be easy and powerful to command, but it should not look like code, lest it acquire the disadvantages of a software project -- bugs, complexity, and overhead.
+Infrastructure configurations should be simple, easy to develop, and easy to audit.

 Architecture
 ````````````